Freedom from per-seat pricing, finally

 The honest answer is: per-seat pricing was never the only way to make money.
 It was just the convention.
 Per-Space economics work because:

-The marginal cost of a chat user is essentially zero.
-The bandwidth, the storage, the database row — pennies.
-The thing per-seat pricing is actually charging for is the right to add people, which is a concept we made up.
+The marginal cost of a chat user is low.
+The bandwidth, the storage, the database row: small compared with the operational cost of excluding the wrong person.
+The thing per-seat pricing is actually charging for is the right to add people, which is the part we think should be free.

 The team grows into the workspace.
-A 6-person Space that becomes a 40-person Space is going to outgrow its tier in other ways — more storage, more video, more AI usage, more integrations.
+A 6-person Space that becomes a 40-person Space may outgrow its tier in other ways: more channels, more boards, more storage, more integrations, and prepaid AI usage.
 We monetize the operation, not the headcount.

 That last sentence is the whole pricing philosophy in one line.
 We never want the user, the operator, the GM, the line cook to feel like they shouldn’t be in the workspace.
 The workspace exists to hold the team.
 The team is not a cost center.

 The contrast with per-seat pricing is the part I want to sit with for a minute.
-Per-seat charges you for the right to add a person — a thing that costs us nothing.
-Lydo charges you for the work the workspace is actually doing — a thing that costs us real money.
+Per-seat charges you for the right to add a person, a thing that costs us essentially nothing.
+Lydo charges for the capacity the workspace actually needs.
 One of those is honest.
 The other is a habit.

 That’s the whole model.
 Flat fee for the workspace.
 Your team joins free.
-Heavy users pay for what they actually consume.
-Light users pay nothing extra, ever.
-Nobody is subsidizing anybody else’s headcount — and nobody is shut out for being seasonal.
+Nobody is subsidizing anybody else’s headcount, and nobody is shut out for being seasonal.

 What changes when you make this choice